shyamsridhar123/A2A/README.md

 # Agent-to-Agent (A2A) Protocol Demo

-This project demonstrates a simple implementation of the Google Agent-to-Agent (A2A) protocol using OpenAI's GPT-4.5 and GPT-O3 Mini models.
+This project demonstrates a simple implementation of the Google Agent-to-Agent (A2A) protocol using Azure OpenAI's GPT-4.5 and GPT-O3 Mini models.

 ## Overview